-To carry out these steps, you should be connected to your server via ssh
+To follow these steps you must be connected to your server via ssh and use a user with sudo privileges.

 Table of Contents